 We would like to thank our volunteer firefighters for making a difference in our community.
 If you are interested in becoming a volunteer, please contact the municipality in your fire district.

-Special Permit for Crop Burning Available until June 16, 2017Landowners with unharvested crops who would like to burn as a way to quickly remove the crop can apply for a special one-time fire permit.
+Special Permit for Crop Burning Deadline Extended until July 31, 2017Landowners with unharvested crops who would like to burn as a way to quickly remove the crop can apply for a special one-time fire permit.
 Permits are only issued through the Emergency Services Fire Chief at the Lamont County Administration building, and specific conditions must be met.
-These permits will only be issued until June 16, 2017.
+These permits will only be issued until July 31, 2017.

 For more information contact Emergency Services at 780-895-2233 ext.
 236.